opendatasoft/ods-documentation/source/sourcing_and_processing_data/processing.rst

 Compute Geo distance
 ^^^^^^^^^^^^^^^^^^^^

-This processor computes the distance between two coordinates.
+This processor computes the distance between 2 coordinates.

 It takes the following parameters: